Nguyễn Xuân Phúc: Education

-On May 12, 1982, he was admitted to the Communist Party of Vietnam, though the official date is November 12, 1983.
+On 12 May 1982, he was admitted to the Communist Party of Vietnam, though the official date is 12 November 1983.

 Political career

 Early career

-From 1993–1996: Phúc was the Director of Department of Planning and Investment of Quang Nam-Da Nang Province.
+From 1993 to 1996: Phúc was the Director of Department of Planning and Investment of Quang Nam-Da Nang Province.
 He studied economic management at the National University of Singapore.

 From 1997 to 2001, Phúc was a permanent member of the Provincial party committee (17th, 18th session); Vice Chairman, then the first Vice Chairman of the provincial People's Committee of Quang Nam Province and Director of Industrial Zones Management Board of Quang Nam Province.
 He was a member of the provincial People's Council (6th session).

-From 2001–2004: Vice Secretary of provincial party committee of Quang Nam Province, Chairman of the People's Committee of Quang Nam Province (term from 1999 – 2004).
+From 2001 to 2004: Vice Secretary of provincial party committee of Quang Nam Province, Chairman of the People's Committee of Quang Nam Province (term from 1999 to 2004).
 He was a member of Vietnam's National Assembly (11th session), head of Quang Nam Province's members of the National Assembly, and a member of the Committee for Economy and Budget of the National Assembly (11th session).

 Entering national politics

 In March 2006, he was appointed Deputy Chief Inspector of the Government.
 At the 10th National Party Congress, the party elected him to the Central Committee of the Communist Party of Vietnam.
-In June 2006, he was appointed as Deputy Secretary of the Party Committee, Deputy Chairman of the Government Office.
+In June 2006, he was appointed Deputy Secretary of the Party Committee, Deputy Chairman of the Government Office.
 In August 2007, he was approved by the National Assembly as Minister of the Government of Vietnam.

 From June 2006 to August 2007, Phúc was Permanent Vice Minister of the Office of Government, member of the 11th National Assembly's Economic and Budgetary Commission.

 From August 2007 to January 2011, Phúc was Minister of the Office of Government, Head of the Prime Minister's Task Force for Administrative Procedure Reform.

 From January 2011 to July 2011, Phúc was Member of the Politburo of the 11th CPV Central Committee, Minister of the Office of Government.

 From 2 August 2011 to 7 April 2016, Phúc was the Deputy Prime Minister of Vietnam.

-Premiership
+Prime Minister of Vietnam (2016–2021)

 On 7 April 2016, Phúc became the Prime Minister of the Socialist Republic of Vietnam at the 11th working session of the 13th National Assembly.
 During his tenure, he has been praised for overseeing Vietnam's successful response to the ongoing COVID-19 pandemic.

-In the 2016-2021 period, Prime Minister Nguyễn Xuân Phúc leads the Government of Vietnam, facing many major events of the country, including the dynamics of socio-economic development, natural disasters, epidemics and epidemics. general problems of the country.
+In the 2016–2021 period, Prime Minister Nguyễn Xuân Phúc leads the Government of Vietnam, facing many major events of the country, including the dynamics of socio-economic development, natural disasters, epidemics and epidemics. general problems of the country.

 On 31 January 2021 Phúc was re-elected by the 13th Party Central Committee.